httpwg/http-extensions/draft-ietf-httpbis-http2-secondary-certs.md

 the end-entity certificate is sent as a single `CERTIFICATE` frame (see
 {{http-cert}}) on stream zero.
 Once the holder of a certificate has sent the chain and proof, this certificate chain is cached by the recipient and available for future use.
-If the certificate is marked as `AUTOMATIC_USE`, the certificate may be used by the recipient to authorize any current or future request.
-Otherwise, the recipient requests the required certificate on each stream, but the previously-supplied certificates are available for reference without having to resend them.
+Clients can proactively indicate the certificate they intend to use on each request if desired.
+Otherwise, the recipient requests the required certificate on each stream.
+In either case, the previously-supplied certificates are available for reference without having to resend them.

 Likewise, the details of a request are sent on stream zero and stored by the recipient.
 These details will be referenced by subsequent